University Honors Program

 If you are a transfer student and are interested in being a part of the University Honors Program please submit a letter along with supporting documentation outlining your cumulative GPA, any honors courses taken at other institutions, and why you feel you should be accepted into the UHP.
 Petitions by transfer students are considered on a case-by-case basis.

-If you are an incoming freshman student and you would like to be a part of the University Honors Program, but were not invited, please submit a letter and supporting documentation detailing your cumulative high school GPA, SAT or ACT scores, information about creative or research-oriented work completed, and why you feel you should be accepted into the UHP.
+If you are an incoming freshman student and you would like to be a part of the University Honors Program, but were not invited, please submit a letter outlining why you feel you should be accepted into the UHP, supporting documentation detailing your cumulative high school GPA, SAT or ACT scores, and a writing sample demonstrating your best academic work.

 Petitions and Appeals should be mailed or emailed to: